 Spray a large pot with cooking spray and add the bacon, cook for a few minutes on medium heat until the bacon starts to crisp.

 Remove the bacon from the pan onto a plate and set to one side.
-Add the onion amd garlic and cook for 2 minutes stirring continuously.
+Add the onion and garlic and cook for 2 minutes stirring continuously.

 Add the remaining vegetables to the pot and cook and cook for a further 5 minutes.

 Add the flour and stir to combine with the vegetables.
 Cook for a further 2 minutes.
-Gradually add the stock and milk whilst stirring continuously.
+Add the bacon back to the pot and gradually add the stock and milk whilst stirring continuously.

 Bring to the boil and then simmer for around 15 minutes.
 Stir soup to make sure everything is well combined.

 Serve immediately.
 I have not tried to freeze this recipe yet so am not sure how well it will reheat or if the milk will seperate.